New Students

 How is the room heated?

-Our spacious studio is heated by a state-of-the-art forced-air electric fan system and temperature and humidity are controlled to reach the appropriate temperature for each of our classes.
-Fresh air is also used in the energy room, during classes as needed (and depending on the season).
+Our spacious studio is heated by a state-of-the-art forced-air electric fan system, with temperature and humidity carefully controlled for each class style.
+Fresh air is also circulated during classes as needed, depending on the season.

-The heat you experience in the room can be influenced by many things, such as how regularly you practice, how well prepared you are with appropriate diet and hydration, how many people are in the room, how well you breathe, outside conditions and much more.
-We aim for consistency above all else.
+The heat you experience can be influenced by many factors, such as how regularly you practice, how hydrated you are, when you last ate, the number of people in the room, your breathing, and outside conditions.
+Above all, we aim for consistency.

 I felt quite dizzy and nauseous during class.
 Is this normal?